 Names of E. Honda’s Moves

-The name of the character Honda's move is Hundred Hand Slap in English, but in Japanese it is called Hyakuretsu Harite [百裂張り手].
+The name of Honda’s move is Hundred Hand Slap in English, but in Japanese it is called Hyakuretsu Harite [百裂張り手].
 Another move we will mention from the character is the Oicho Throw [大銀杏投げ].

 What does Hyakuretsu Harite mean?